Jordan & Egypt Discovered - 19 days

 Set in manicured gardens, the Helnan Aswan is an elegant hotel with impressive views of the Nile.
 Guest rooms are spacious with modern interiors and located next to the beautiful pool.
 Wi-fi is available in the lobby and by the pool.
 There are also two restaurants and bars, a bowling alley, a swimming pool and a cinema.
 Why not relax by the pool before exploring the rest of Aswan.

 Feluccas are simple, traditional Egyptian sailboats that have plied the Nile since ancient times.
-Feluccas carry between 8 - 12 passengers comfortably.
+Feluccas carry between 10 - 12 passengers comfortably.
 The boat’s deck is draped with soft colourful cushions that serve as your lounging area during the day and as your sleeping area at night.
-A support boat travels alongside your felucca and is on hand if you need to use the toilet or wash.
-It is also where your meals are prepared and eaten.
-You'll need to bring a sleeping bag/sheet and a towel with you.
-The crew, as well as being experienced sailors, are responsible for the preparation of the included meals.
+Our felucca is equipped with a flush toilet and basin for hand washing.
+You'll need to bring a sleeping bag/sheet (or hire for a nominal cost) and a towel with you.
+The crew, as well as being experienced sailors, are responsible for the preparation of included meals which are served onboard.

 Grand Seas Hostmark , Hurghada